-A Waterproof Baby Carrier has been a summer essential in my own beach bag, as I’ve often had to juggle multiple boogie-board wielding children while carting around my own bub.
-It’s an added convenience that makes life easier for everyone involved.
+A waterproof baby carrier has been a summer essential in my own beach bag, as I’ve often had to juggle multiple boogie-board wielding children while carting around my own bub.
+It’s an added convenience that makes life easier for everyone involved – and let’s be honest babies LOVE being close to their parents even in the water.

 This post is part of our tried and tested essential family travel product reviews series